rieszpeti/Quartz.NET.Example/README.md

 You can use JobDataMap most of this features, but sometimes that is not enough, because it is working like a Dictionary so that is why I wrote this example program.

+I added one to one relation between QrtzJobDetail - JobConfig and JobConfig - NextJobConfig

 If you notice any mistakes or have any suggestions, please feel free to share them with me.